A colorful historic home in the heart of growing downtown Tucson!

 Active visitors will enjoy the nearby "Meet Me at Maynard's" Monday evening social walk/run, popular yoga studios (Tucson Yoga, Yoga Oasis, Fourth Avenue Yoga), the gym and pool at the downtown YMCA, O2 Modern Fitness, "Rocks and Ropes" climbing gym, all within a few blocks.
 Follow the blue line of the "Presidio Trail" for an informative historic downtown walking tour, or take the house bicycle on nearby bike routes and bike paths.

 Don't want the hassle of parking at the University of Arizona, but want to enjoy its many educational, cultural, and sporting events and opportunities?
 It's quicker, more convenient, and far more enjoyable to put the aforementioned bicycle to use than to drive.
+Or take our new modern streetcar!

 If you want to expand your Tucson experience, hop in a car and explore Saguaro National Park, Mount Lemmon (yes, you can ski in Tucson!), Sabino Canyon, and the Arizona Sonoran Desert Museum, along with high end shopping and popular outdoor activities such as golfing, hiking, mountain biking, horseback riding, and more.